 The Daily Mail hasn’t bothered to find a spokesman to “balance” the BNG spin, but then they don’t have to.
 They aren’t a publicly-funded broadcaster.
 Buying the Daily Mail is a choice.
-If you don’t buy it you don’t get locked up.
-If you don’t buy the BBC licence you do.
+If you refuse to buy the Mail you you can’t be locked up, but if you refuse to buy the BBC licence you can!
 That’s why broadcasting regulations need to be much stricter than press regulations.
-If you have no choice whether you buy it or not, then they need to be more “balanced” about what they say.
+If you have no choice whether you buy the BBC or not, then they have to be more “balanced” about what they say.

 But the Daily Mail report does include one vital detail the BBC left out:

 We have published these figures since the ’70s,” the spokeswoman said.
 “Some years there is an apparent gain, some years there is an apparent loss.Plutonium ‘missing’ from Sellafield plant, Mail Online, 17 February 2005

 Now we’re talking!
 So some years show a loss.
 But how much of a loss exactly?
 Does the gains cancel out the losses or don’t they?
 That’s the crucial question.
 But none of the professional journalists who covered this story seems to have thought of asking that.

 What we need is the figures for gains and losses year-by-year.
 So where are they?
 Why does the Google search show lots of different versions of exactly the same story, but no figures